techonelab/k8s-helm-jenkins/README.md

 #jenkins
 - a default(out-of-box) helm chart/manifest of jenkins:
 	- add latest jenkins chart to helm's repo `helm repo add #reponame# https://charts.jenkins.io
-	- add the stable(archived) repo `helm repo add stable https://charts.helm.sh/stable` (had to add archive repo stable to use old jenkins chart, for some reason, I haven't done RCA why on kind cluster installing jenkins using latest helm chart restarts pod without relevant error message)
+	- add the stable(archived) repo `helm repo add stable https://charts.helm.sh/stable` (had to add archive repo stable to use old jenkins chart, I haven't done RCA, for some reason, on kind cluster when installing jenkins using latest helm chart it only keeps on restarting pods without relevant error message)
 - to update helm repository `help repo update`
 - search jenkins chart `helm search hub jenkins`
 - install jenkins chart `helm install jenkins-ci --set master.adminPassword=anystrongpasswordyouwanthere,master.serviceType=LoadBalancer #reponame#/jenkins` visit helm documentation for more info, e.g: change serviceType to NodePort if want to test locally, you may notice as well parameter master is no longer use on latest jenkins but controller instead.